One-inflated zero-truncated Poisson and negative binomial regression models: Estimation, testing, and marginal effects

 \subsection{Variance-covariance matrix}

 The estimated variance-covariance matrix for MLEs is the negative of the expected inverse Hessian matrix, evaluated at the MLEs:

 The estimated standard errors are the square roots of the diagonal elements of this matrix.
 The Hessian matrix is not derived analytically from the log-likelihoods in equations \ref{eq:loglOIPP} or \ref{eq:logl}.
-Rather, the Hessian matrix is estimated numerically by \texttt{optim}.
-The $\hat{\mathbb{V}} ( \hat{\bm{\theta}} )$ matrix is used to report estimated standard errors in the \texttt{summary.oneinfl} function, for various tests, and for the estimated standard errors of marginal effects.
+Rather, the Hessian matrix is estimated numerically.
+The $\hat{\mathbb{V}} ( \hat{\bm{\theta}} )$ matrix is used to calculate estimated standard errors, for various tests, and for the estimated standard errors of marginal effects.